 Sicily By Car - a real challenge

-Many of you are probably wondering at this point: “Have the My Destination Sicily girls gone mad?
+Many of you are probably wondering at this point: “Have the My Guide Sicily girls gone mad?
 We certainly won’t drive in Sicily, given the chaotic traffic conditions, and – to put it kindly – the swift driving style of the locals.”

 We admit that driving in Sicily is a challenge if you are not used to southern “road customs”, such as fast driving, lack of fear of death, ignoring red traffic lights, the wish of breaking as many laws as you can once you are on the road, parking across and on pavements and zebra crossings, triple parking, stopping in the middle of the road and having a chat with a friend who is passing by, ignoring the traffic jam you just caused, and the mystery of the directional signs - you got five choices: absent, right, wrong, ambiguous, or there are so many signs on the same post that you get completely confused.

 Please keep in mind that before you thousands of tourists drove around in Sicily by car.